aria1th/litematica-printer/README.md

 <br/>
 `easyPlaceActivation`:&emsp;		"When the easyPlaceMode is enabled, this key must be held to enable placing the blocks when using the vanilla Use key"<br/>
 `easyPlaceToggle`:&emsp;			"Allows quickly toggling on/off the Easy Place mode"<br/>
+`easyPlaceModeFlippincactus`:&emsp;			"Allows Rotating incorrect blocks when carpet option is enabled and holding cactus on your mainhand"<br/>
 ## Support
 If you have any issues with this mod **DO NOT** contact and bother masa with it.
 Please message me in discord, I am usually around Scicraft, Mechanists, and Hekate.